realworldocaml/book/book/maps-and-hashtables/README.md

 ```

 But because the elements were added in different orders, the layout of
 the trees underlying the maps will be different.
-As such, a
+As such, polymorphic
-structural comparison function will conclude that they're different.
+compare will conclude that they're different.

-Now let's try to test for equality using polymorphic compare.  `Base`
+We can see this below.
+Note that `Base` hides polymorphic comparison
-hides polymorphic comparison by defaults, but it is available by
+by default, but it is available within the `Poly` module.
-opening the `Poly` module, at which point `=` is bound to polymorphic
-equality.

-Comparing the maps directly will fail at runtime because the
-comparators stored within the maps contain function values.

 ```ocaml env=main
 # Poly.(m1 = m2);;
 Exception: (Invalid_argument "compare: functional value")
 ```

-We can, however, use the function `Map.Using_comparator.to_tree` to
+This comparison failed because polymorphic compare doesn't work on
+functions, and maps store the comparison function they were created
+with.
+Happily, there's a function, `Map.Using_comparator.to_tree`
-expose the underlying binary tree without the attached comparator.
+which exposes the underlying binary tree without the attached
+comparison function.
+We can use that to compare the underlying trees:

 ```ocaml env=main
 # Poly.((Map.Using_comparator.to_tree m1) =